galeri-coder/galeri-coder/README.md

 <div align="center">

-> 🎨 I can paint with both hands simultaneously while debugging code in my head!
+> 🎨 Paint dries faster than my CI/CD pipeline
-> 💻 My code is like my art - sometimes abstract, always intentional
+> 💻 "It works on my machine" - also applies to art
-> ☕ Coffee consumption: **∞ cups/day** (scientifically proven)
-> 🌙 Best ideas come at 3 AM (along with the weirdest bugs)
+> ☕ My coffee consumption violates the laws of thermodynamics
+> 🐛 More bugs in my code than colors on my palette
+> 🌙 3 AM: When bugs reveal themselves and ideas strike
-> 🎮 Can solve a Rubik's cube while explaining recursion
+> 🎮 High score: 47 browser tabs open while coding

 </div>